Modern Slavery and Human Trafficking Statement

 Our structure

-The Vice-Chancellor is the University's chief executive and is responsible for the executive management of the University and its day-to-day direction.
-His executive responsibilities are delegated through the University's Colleges, Research Institutes, Business Delivery Groups and Corporate Services:
+The Vice-Chancellor is the University's Chief Executive and is responsible for the executive management of the University and its day-to-day direction.
+The Chief Executive’s responsibilities are delegated through the University's Colleges, Research Institutes, Business Delivery Groups and Corporate Services:

 Colleges